April - November 2022 (virtual)

 IMPORTANT: We send Zoom links in the confirmation email you receive from Eventbrite when you register for an event.
 Please read your confirmation emails from Eventbrite carefully, and save these links.

-Conference Theme & Call for Proposals
+Programming Theme & Call for Proposals

 No one would question that the field of literary translation is valuable, but our ideas about what exactly is valuable about it multiply and diverge.
 The very concept of value is multifold, comprising notions that range from a thing’s perceived importance, esteem, or usefulness; material or monetary worth; the fair return for effort, time, and goods; principles or standards of behavior; morals and ethics.
 Value suggests the myriad opportunities and challenges facing the literary translation community when defining, determining, and shaping the role of the literary translator in producing translated works, as well as literary translation’s role in the cultural marketplace, the academy, society, and the world writ large.